jouni/j-elements/docs/pages/prototypes/input-decorator.md

 ## Auto-Size

 The `autosize` attribute makes the contained input change its size based on the contained text value.
-Manual text area resizing is disabled when auto size is used.
+User resizing is disabled when auto size is used.

 <render-example></render-example>
 ```html